Sixth annual Strolling Thunder to raise critical issues including paid leave, high-quality child care, and support for child welfare

 “Our nation is grappling for the third consecutive year with the impacts of the pandemic that has worsened inequities for babies and families of color and with low-incomes,” stated Miriam Calderón, chief policy officer at ZERO TO THREE.
 “Yet, our nation’s policymakers appear poised to move on without establishing family-focused policies that babies and families need to survive, recover, and prosper.
 I am grateful to the Strolling Thunder advocates for their efforts to call attention to the on-going and immediate stressors families are facing and demand action on a bold policy agenda.
 This is a critical moment for Congress to hear directly from families on how to make babies a national priority.
 Our future depends on it.”

 Strolling Thunder has helped constituent families and their babies meet with their elected officials – from state capitals to Capitol Hill – since 2017.
 During these meetings, parent advocates share their experiences about raising young children and what they need to support their babies’ healthy development.
-The event is a cornerstone of ZERO TO THREE’s Think Babies™, a national movement and a call to action for policymakers to prioritize the needs of infants, toddlers, and their families and to invest in our nation’s future.
+The event is a cornerstone of ZERO TO THREE’s Think Babies™offsite link, a national movement and a call to action for policymakers to prioritize the needs of infants, toddlers, and their families and to invest in our nation’s future.
 Federal priorities include:

 - Increasing access to high-quality, affordable child care;

 - Creating a comprehensive, permanent national paid family and medical leave program;

 - Increasing support for infant and early childhood mental health services;

 - Providing support to transform the child welfare system; and

 - Reinstating and making permanent the expanded Child Tax Credit.

 Think Babies also supports advocacy organizations to advance infant-toddler priorities at the state level, including state Strolling Thunder events to focus on local legislative priorities.